sparklink-pro/GraphQLToolsBundle/docs/crud-builder.md

 ### Get

-Generate a query for a given type, this query will expect an id as argument.
+Generate a query for a given type, this query will expect an entityTypeId as argument.
 **Default name:** '\<Type>' (e.g. : 'Car')
 ```gql
 query Car($id: CarId!) {